 Our Safeguarding Children and Adults Policies outline processes and procedures in line with NHS Standards, audited using national risk threshold tools demonstrating excellent compliance.

 To comply with all adult safeguarding requirements our policies and procedures are in line with: Care Act (2014) and Local Safeguarding board policies and procedures.

 Our process for Safeguarding is based around four experienced Duty Safeguarding Officers (DSO) trained to Level-4, acting as an immediate point of expert contact for staff for all Safeguarding issues raised.Read our Safeguarding Policy

 PCC – Patient Care Co-ordination

 It’s so important to get the treatment journey right, making sure all administrative interaction with patients and GPs, including appointment bookings, reminders, care plans, diagnostics coordination and discharge, are managed effectively.

-Handling more than 25,000 patient referrals a month, around 6 million SMS text appointment reminders are sent by our Referral Management Centre every year reducing DNAs (did not attends) and streamlining care for patients.
+Handling more than 25,000 patient referrals a month, around 6 million SMS text appointment reminders are sent by our Patient Care Co-ordination team every year reducing DNAs (did not attends) and streamlining care for patients.

 Using standardised processes, systems and templates – predominantly SystmOne based, the expert team removes as much admin as possible away from clinicians so that they can focus on the patient experience.